reccanti/emailstack/README.md

 ## Installation

-emailstack is not currently available on NPM, but you can try it out now using
+You can install emailstack from NPM by running the following command from your terminal:

 ```
-npm install -g reccanti/emailstack
+npm install -g emailstack
 ```

 ## How it Works